Lion & Safari Park: Cub interactions

 Cub interactions involve the clients being in a separate enclosure with a lion cub for a short period of time during which photos can be taken and minimal interaction with the animal is possible.

 In 2015 the Lion & Safari Park banned cub interactions but found that visitor numbers dropped dramatically as people were going to other places that still offered cub interactions.
 In 2016 cub interactions were re-introduced as an additional part of a guided tour at the new premises of the park.
 The CEO, Rodney Fuhr, said that they had no choice since the "survival of our business will be at stake."

 Non-profit organisation, Blood Lions, which is opposed to the exploitation of lions in any form, condemned the park and those who chose to visit it for the cub interactions.
 The park believes that they are managing the interactions with the cubs in a way that will not have a negative impact on the cubs.

+They do not offer lion cub interaction anymore.